Zaptopod4001/LevelSelectSystem/README.md

 * Show selected world's levels
 * Show selected levels status (locked, not played, solved)
 * World and level data stored in scriptable object
-* Modified level info stored in serializable class
+* Modified level data stored in serializable class
-* Save/load World/level state data
+* Save/load world/level state data

 # How to use
 Open menu scene and press Play.
 Press "unlock world" to unlock a world (there are no conditions for unlocking in this demo).
 Press "play game" to enter/exit "game" scene to solve a level.